MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/Mobile-FAQs.md

 ![Mobile FAQs image23](media/Mobile-FAQs-image23.png)

+>[!Note]
-**Pro Tip:** Bookings are scheduled to Resources, but User records are used to log into the mobile app.
+> **Pro Tip:** Bookings are scheduled to Resources, but User records are used to log into the mobile app.
 This is made possible because Resources can be tied to User records.